hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

 Specify the maximum number of transactions that can be held in the top-priority section of the transaction pool.
+Increasing the `BLOB` value increases the limit on prioritized [blob transactions](../../concepts/transactions/types#blob-transactions) in the transaction pool.
+This allows blob transactions to be processed faster and prioritized over others in the queue based on factors such as type, fees, or importance.
 The default is `BLOB=6`.
-Increasing the `BLOB` value increases the limit on prioritized [BLOB transactions](../../concepts/transactions/types#blob-transactions) in the transaction pool, allowing them to be processed faster and prioritized over others in the queue based on factors like type, fees, or importance.

 ### `tx-pool-max-size`